tnichols217/notes/APBiology/1/Notes/4 - Macromolecules.md

 ##### Nucleosides
 > [!def]
 > **Nucleoside**
-> The combination of the pentose and nit
+> The combination of the pentose and nitrogenous base in a nucleotide
+> This exclused the phosphate group from the